 Positive Cash Flow with Debt Paydown

-The orange area of the chart shows where a property would have positive cash flow if you had gotten an interest only loan.
+The red area of the chart shows where a property would have positive cash flow if you had gotten an interest only loan.

 In other words, with the loan you choose you have negative cash flow, but the benefit you're getting from debt paydown (the red colored quadrant in the Return on Investment Quadrant™) is greater than the negative cash flow.